aleksey-pyatlin/engine-18.09-wiki/Installation.md

-# Installing the 18.09 Beta 1 engine on Windows Server

 1. On a Windows Server 1709 host, open a PowerShell window

 2. If an existing version of Docker EE is installed, remove it